rdsea/HINC/scenarios/sensorsinseaport/README.md

  The short video is available in youtube: (https://youtu.be/_SCrK8Q3xBs)

 # rsiHub Deployment
+WARNING: Currently all artifacts can only be deployed in this way on our Google Cloud Platform account due to automated configurations.
+For access please contact the owners of this repository.
+To deploy all these services on your own deployment configuration, please read all the relevant documentation in this repository and the IoTCloudSamples repository.

 in the `deployment` folder you will find the docker-compose.yml file and relevant configuration mounts to deploy a basic instance of rsiHub which comprises of: